 "There are other sunscreens that feel more luxurious, are more lightweight, or that do more for anti-aging or have additional benefits," explains dermatologist Rachel Nazarian, MD, FAAD, who practices at Schweiger Dermatology Group in New York City, "But for basic sunscreen and sun protection, Neutrogena is wonderful and affordable.
 And no one is going to be liberal enough with their sunscreen application if they spent too much on it."

-Like all Neutrogena sunscreens, it's formulated with Helioplex, a breakthrough technology that offers long-lasting, broad-spectrum sun protection.
+Like all Neutrogena sunscreens, it's formulated with Helioplex, a breakthrough technology that offers long-lasting, broad-spectrum sun protection, according to the brand.
 Also, this transparent sunscreen leaves no white cast, making it a fantastic option for those with dark skin.

 "This is a great drugstore cleanser that removes dirt and makeup at the end of the day without irritating the skin," Levin says.
 The fragrance-free, soap-free, hypoallergenic formula is aces for people with dry or sensitive skin or skin conditions like eczema.

 "Neutrogena retinol products provide proven efficacy," Zeichner says.
 "I am a fan of Neutrogena products because they give high-quality, luxury products at affordable prices.
 I jokingly refer to the brand as being 'mastige:' prestige-quality skincare for the masses."

 One of Neutrogena's swankiest retinol products is this oil-serum with 0.3 percent retinol.
 The lightweight oil has an indulgent feel that most drugstore skincare products just don't have.

 Are Neutrogena's skincare products better than luxury-brand products?
 "Not always better; often equal," Nazarian says.
 "Sometimes they work just as [well] but are more affordable."